 QQI has established a Policy for the Cyclical Review of Higher Education Institutions.
 Cyclical Review takes place on a periodic scheduled basis.
-It provides an opportunity for each Institute of Technology to evaluate the quality of its provision of education, training and research, the fulfilment of its public service mission and the effectiveness of its ongoing monitoring and review activities, to ensure they are fit for purpose and for an external team to provide an external reflection on the effectiveness of the procedures and to provide external advice on their enhancement where necessary.
+It provides an opportunity for each Designated Awarding Body to evaluate the quality of its provision of education, training and research, the fulfilment of its third mission and the effectiveness of its ongoing monitoring and review activities, to ensure they are fit for purpose.
+It provides an opportunity for an external team to reflect on the effectiveness of the procedures and to provide external advice on their enhancement where necessary.
 It offers assurance to learners that their experience is being monitored for good practice, and assurances to the public that the institution is offering a valuable service.